abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

 It is a bit difficult to notice with the naked eye but there's something special here too.
 The digits `5` and `7` occur only in the third and the ninth cells.
 Though they are accompanied by other digits in those cells, they are not present in any other cells.
-This means, `5` and `7` can be placed either in the third or the ninth cell and no other cells.
+This means, we can place `5` and `7` either in the third or the ninth cell and no other cells.
 This implies that we can prune the third and ninth cells to have only `5` and `7` like this:

 <small>
 ``` {.plain .low-line-height}